 You can also choose whether to reinvest your returns.
 After you have defined your preferences, simply save your settings and let Swaper do the rest.

 If you prefer to use native apps for Android and iOS, you can download the Swaper mobile app and manage your investments from anywhere.
-Swaper and Twino are two of the only P2P lending platforms that offer an intuitive mobile app for their investors.
+Swaper and Twino are two of the only P2P lending platforms offering their investors an intuitive mobile app.

 When it comes to P2P lending, many investors aim for the highest returns on P2B platforms like Crowdestor where you can earn up to 20% in interest each year.
-Many investors, however, don’t take into account the liquidity rates of these platforms.
+Many investors, however, don’t consider these platforms' liquidity rates.
 High-yield investments are usually not known for high liquidity.

 Swaper makes withdrawing your money easy.
 You can simply sell your investments on the secondary market if you wish to withdraw your money before the end of the loan period.
-Note, however, that trading on the secondary market isn’t something that you should be practiced on a regular basis as often you’ll be selling your claims for a discounted price.
+However, note that trading on the secondary market isn’t something that you should practice regularly as you’ll often sell your claims for a discounted price.

 Swaper's Customer Support